-Welcome to your future – I’m about to teach you how to make the most perfect soft scramble on the planet and your life will never be the same.
+Welcome to your future - I’m about to teach you how to make the most perfect soft scramble on the planet and your life will never be the same, nor will your homemade breakfast burrito.

 Did you know in some culinary schools you have to make eggs about 100 different ways in order to graduate?
 My time in culinary school didn’t require that as part of graduation, but it did teach me how to make the most epicly perfectly soft scrambled eggs which is the only way I’ll take a scramble.
 None of those rubbery hard scrambles for me, please.
 I’ve become a bit of a scramble connoisseur amongst my friends.
 So much so that when my husband decided to make scrambled eggs in the microwave on IG stories while I was on book tour, I got multiple messages from friends saying, “ABORT THE TOUR.
 HEAD HOME IMMEDIATELY.
 Thomas has gone off the deep end.”